OniKrisNeptune/modifiedpythonbrainfuck/README.md

 # modifiedpythonbrainfuck
-Usage: upon running the file, it will ask you if you want to proceed with defaukt settings . clicking enter will use them(30000 memory size and 255 cell size.
+Usage: upon running the file, it will ask you if you want to proceed with default settings . clicking enter will use them(30000 memory size and 255 cell size.